boundedcontext/bounded-context-language-sample/definitions.md

 ### Handling events and issuing commands in workflows

-Handling events in workflows is pretty straight-foward, you can create a handler, update it's behaviour and delete it.
+Handling events in workflows is pretty straight-foward, you can create a handler, alter it's behaviour and delete it.

 ##### Creating workflow handlers